- August 8, 2021

 It’s also worth noting that, unlike stocks or bonds, you cannot borrow money using your annuity as collateral.
 To do so could create an immediate taxable event.

 Sometimes it pays to “annuitize” your deferred annuity.
 This might help you reduce your taxes and avoid a ticking tax time bomb whereby future annuity distributions force you or your heirs into higher marginal tax brackets.
 Minimizing the tax on your annuity withdrawals requires planning.
 There’s no way around it.

 The ugly truth about riders is they cost money, sometimes a lot of money, and if you are not using rider guarantees, their cost will reduce your returns.
 Likewise, the ugly truth about tax deferral is it will only save you money if, in the future, you can take withdrawals at a lower tax rate than the present.

-A complete review and plan for your annuity should include the following:
+You need a thorough review and a written plan for your annuity, which should include the following:

 - An evaluation of any riders, including their costs.

 - Determine the total annual expense ratio, all in, on your annuity.